 In mill trials, Acrowood set up an 18-shaft screen with Trillium discs – three-sided discs manufactured with the DiamondRoll drive system.
 The triangular shape of the discs provided greater agitation.

 A recent testing of our screen structure showed an overall efficiency of 93% green.
-The Trillium retained 75% of the large strands that topple and tumble over the surface of the screen that will form the surface of the board, while passing 25% of the undersized material through the screen’s 3 mm IFO.
-The DiamondRoll overs that were recovered strands but fines free were twenty percent of the original Trillium flow with five percent as the DiamondRoll under fines.
-These numbers can change based on what is preferred in the system.
+The Trillium retained 74% of the large strands that topple and tumble over the surface of the screen, (that will form the surface of the board) while passing 26% of the undersized material through the screen's 3mm IFO.

 The Trillium Screen uses the DiamondRoll drive design, a tried and true method.
 Key to the DiamondRoll and Trillium Screens' adaptability is the drive system.
 Each drive group uses a continuous loop of chain, which drives each shaft.
 A single motor is located at the discharge end of each drive group.
 On one end of the shaft a special sprocket, known as a rack tooth sprocket, engages the chain as it is pulled across the top.